 History (or any of my fictional worlds) isn’t a construction of pure fact.
 Instead, history is the result of facts + perception.
 In light of this, the book proposed two conflicting ideas:

 - A character’s beliefs decide his/her world.

-- Events in a character’s world defines and gives significance to his/her beliefs (Chiaromonte argued for this one over the other one).
+- Events in a character’s world define and give significance to his/her beliefs (Chiaromonte favored the latter rather than the former).